Hey, Kiddo: Reviews

 Hey, Kiddo is a Junior Library Guild book.
-It received many positive reviews, including starred reviews from Booklist, The Bulletin of the Center for Children's Books, The Horn Book, Kirkus Reviews, Publishers Weekly, School Library Journal, and Shelf Awareness.
+It received universal acclaim, including starred reviews from Booklist, The Bulletin of the Center for Children's Books, The Horn Book, Kirkus Reviews, Publishers Weekly, School Library Journal, and Shelf Awareness.

 Kirkus called the book "[h]onest, important, and timely."

 Writing for Booklist, Sarah Hunter noted, "There have been a slew of graphic memoirs published for youth in the past couple of years, but the raw, confessional quality and unguarded honesty of Krosoczka’s contribution sets it apart from the crowd."

 Kelley Gile of School Library Journal said it was "[a] compelling, sometimes raw look at how addiction can affect families.
 A must-have, this book will empower readers, especially those who feel alone in difficult situations."

 The audiobook, narrated by Krosoczka and a cast of others, is a Junior Library Guild book.
 It also received a starred review from Booklist, who said, "It’s some sort of spectacular...
 In a production that is meticulously produced and spellbinding to experience, Krosoczka’s challenging childhood becomes a cathartic, captivating friends-and-family aural affair to remember."

 Hey, Kiddo was named one of the best nonfiction books of 2018 by The Horn Book.